snowplow-archive/snowplow.github.com/_posts/2016-06-16-snowplow-r81-kangaroo-island-emu-released.md

 Our Scala Common Enrich library uses the [Apache Commons Base64 class][base64].
 Version 0.5 of this library wasn't thread-safe.
 This didn't matter when running the batch pipeline, since each worker node only uses one thread to process events.
 But in Stream Enrich it caused a race condition where multiple threads could simultaneously access the same Base64 object, sometimes resulting in erroneous Base64 decoding.

+This issue was particularly affecting high-volume users running Stream Enrich on servers with 4+ vCPUs.

+If this issue is affecting you, you'll see potentially many bad rows where the error message reports corrupt-looking JSON, but if you Base64-decode the bad row's original line, the JSON contained within it is valid.

 In this release we have therefore upgraded our Stream Enrich component to use version 1.10 of the affected library, which makes the class thread-safe.
 Although non-critical, this update will come to the Hadoop pipeline in a future release.

 <h2 id="schemas">3.
 New schemas</h2>